gnh1201/catsplit-format/SYMBOL.md

 Allow use Catsplit format in the `data area`

 ~ (decontruct)
-Allow skip pass to variable, Only for last position.
+Allow skip pass to variable, Only for last position

 @ (at)
 Allow load external file in structure area

+! (attention)
+Allow RAW data that does not fit the given structure
 ```

 ## Contact us